pdehaye/pdehaye.github.io/src/stories/about.rst

 .. type: text
 .. author: Paul-Olivier Dehaye

 My name is Paul-Olivier Dehaye.
-I live in Zurich with my wife and child.
+I live in Zurich with my wife and two children.
 I am a mathematician (PhD Stanford, fellowships Oxford and ETH Zurich), interested in science in general, big data, FLOSS, and technology.

 Should you want to contact me, the best is probably to do so by email (ping me at fkskfjewekgnkwfy @ dehaye dot org, an expandable email address) or Twitter